akiradeveloper/macro-of-inline/README.md

 ## Todo

-- Translation of functions returns non-void value.
+- Translation of functions returns non-void value (I don't know if this is possible without expression statement).
 - Mode that doesn't need `cpp -E` preprocessing by text-searching the function definitions in the C-code.
 - Automated regressiong tests.
 - More experience with actual projects (hope to hear your reports).

-## Fixme
+## Known Bugs

 ### Guard Clause
 If the function has guard clause that quit the function before the